joshivaibhavs/CuriosityMCP/README.md

-# Curiosity MPC Frontend Server
+# Curiosity MCP Frontend Server

 A simple, embeddable chat UI component that connects to a streaming AI backend and supports frontend tools.

 **Public Beta Notice**

-This is a public beta release of the Curiosity MPC Frontend Server library.
+This is a public beta release of the Curiosity MCP Frontend Server library.
 It is intended for testing and feedback purposes.
 While it should work in most cases, it may not be fully stable and could break in some instances.
 Please use with caution and report any issues you encounter.

 ## Installation